-ROW DWELLING: Three or more dwelling units at ground level in one building, each unit separated vertically from the others.
+ROW DWELLING means three or more dwelling units at ground level in one building, each unit separated vertically from the others.

-SEASONAL RESIDENCE: A dwelling which is designed or intended for seasonal or recreational use, and is not intended for use as permanent living quarters.
+SEASONAL RESIDENCE means a dwelling which is designed or intended for seasonal or recreational use, and is not intended for use as permanent living quarters.

-SERVICE STATION: Any land or building used exclusively for the sale of petroleum products, automotive parts and accessories, minor repairs, washing and polishing of motor vehicles.
+SERVICE STATION means a building, including gas pumps, used for the sale of petroleum products, and may include merchandise, minor automotive repairs, and washing of vehicles.

-SERVICE STREET: A street constructed parallel to or close to another street for the purpose of limiting direct access to that street.
+SERVICE STREET means a street constructed parallel to or close to another street for the purpose of limiting direct access to that street.

-SHOP: A building or part thereof used for retail trade wherein the primary purpose is the selling or offering for sale of goods, wares or merchandise by retail or the selling or offering for sale of retail services but does not include an establishment wherein the primary purpose is the serving of meals or refreshments, an amusement use, a general garage, or a service station.
+SHOP means a building or part thereof used for retail trade wherein the primary purpose is the selling or offering for sale of goods, wares or merchandise by retail or the selling or offering for sale of retail services but does not include an establishment wherein the primary purpose is the serving of meals or refreshments, an amusement use, a general garage, or a service station.

-SHOPPING CENTRE: A group of shops and complementary uses with integrated parking and which is planned, developed and designed as a unit containing a minimum of 5 retail establishments.
+SHOPPING CENTRE means a group of retail stores with integrated parking which is planned, developed and designed as a unit containing a minimum of 5 retail establishments.

-SHOWROOM: A building or part of a building in which samples or patterns are displayed and in which orders may be taken for goods, wares or merchandise, including vehicles and equipment, for later delivery.

-SIDE YARD DEPTH: means the distance between a side lot line and the nearest side wall of any building on the lot.
+SHOWROOM means a building or part of a building in which samples or patterns are displayed and in which orders may be taken for goods, wares or merchandise, including vehicles and equipment, for later delivery.
+SIDE YARD WIDTH means the distance between a side lot line and the nearest side wall of a building on the lot.

-SIGN: means a word, letter, model, placard, board, device or representation, whether illuminated or not, in the nature of or employed wholly or in part for the purpose of advertisement, announcement or direction and excludes those things employed wholly as a memorial, advertisements of local government, utilities and boarding or similar structures used for the display of advertisements.
+SIGN means a word, letter, model, placard, board, device or representation, whether illuminated or not, in the nature of or employed wholly or in part for the purpose of advertisement, announcement or direction and excludes those things employed wholly as a memorial, advertisements of local government, utilities and boarding or similar structures used for the display of advertisements.

-STREET: means a street, road, highway or other way designed for the passage of vehicles and pedestrians and which is accessible by fire department and other emergency vehicles.
+STREET means a street, road, highway or other way designed for the passage of vehicles and pedestrians and which is accessible by fire department and other emergency vehicles.

-STREET LINE: means the the edge of a street reservation as defined by the authority having jurisdiction.
+STREET LINE means the edge of a street reservation as defined by the authority having jurisdiction.

-SUBDIVISION: The dividing of any land, whether in single or joint ownership, into two or more pieces for the purpose of development.
+SUBDIVISION means the dividing of any land, whether in single or joint ownership, into two or more pieces for the purpose of development.

-SUBSIDIARY APARTMENT: A separate dwelling unit constructed within and subsidiary to a self-contained dwelling.
+SUBSIDIARY APARTMENT means a separate dwelling unit constructed within and subsidiary to a self-contained dwelling.

-TAKE-OUT FOOD SERVICE: A building in which the primary purpose is the preparation and sale of meals or refreshments for consumption off the premises.
+TAKE-OUT FOOD means a building in which the primary purpose is the preparation and sale of meals or refreshments for consumption off the premises.